 Amy Poehler Leads A Girls' Trip With 'Some Of The Funniest People In The World'

 Amy Poehler's newest film is based on an actual girls' trip with her friends to California wine country.
-Except her friends — both in the movie and in real life — are fellow Saturday Night Live alumni like Maya Rudolph, Ana Gasteyer, Tina Fey, Rachel Dratch, Paula Pell and Emily Spivey.
+Except her friends — both in the movie and in real life — are fellow Saturday Night Live alumni such as Maya Rudolph, Ana Gasteyer, Tina Fey, Rachel Dratch, Paula Pell and Emily Spivey.

 "I'm lucky to have some of the funniest people in the world be my actual friends," Poehler says in an interview.
 "And so I tried to quickly exploit that as fast as I could."